rclone/rclone/docs/content/docs.md

 exceeded then a fatal error will be generated and rclone will stop the operation in progress.

+### --max-delete-size=SIZE ###

+Rclone will stop deleting files when the total size of deletions has reached the size specified.
+It defaults to off.

+If that limit is exceeded then a fatal error will be generated and rclone will stop the operation in progress.

 ### --max-depth=N ###

 This modifies the recursion depth for all the commands except purge.